dps923/winter2020/graded-work/assign2.md

 * On its identity inspector, set its class to what we just created above (PlayerList)
 * Embed this controller in a navigation controller (use the Editor menu)

-Select the navigation controller:
-* On its attributes inspector, check (select/mark) the "Is Initial View Controller" checkbox
+Select the just-added navigation controller.
+On its attributes inspector, check (select/mark) the "Is Initial View Controller" checkbox.

-On the document outline, in the table view controller hierarchy, select the "Navigation Item":
-* On its attributes inspector, enter a value for the Title property (maybe "Players")
+On the document outline, in the table view controller hierarchy, select the "Navigation Item".
+On its attributes inspector, enter a value for the Title property (maybe "Players").

 At this point, the app should successfully build, and show an empty list.